CreativelyStupid/canvos-classic/README.md

 # canvos-classic
-the really old version of that one desktop environment no one knows, made by the people no one know, created by the alt no one knows
+the really old version of that one desktop environment no one knows, made by the people no one know, originally uploaded by the alt no one knows

-this is the old version of canvos that simply drew a hecc ton of rectangles. most things are not functional and it seems to run in 720p.
+this is the old version of canvos that simply drew a heck ton of rectangles. most things are not functional and it seems to run in 720p.

 how to install: